-Mahdokht Mahmoudabadi is a New York–based editor originally from Iran, specializing in archival documentaries.
-With a strong commitment to telling underrepresented stories, she brings both a sharp editorial eye and a distinct cultural perspective to her work.
-A classically trained musician, Mahdokht blends artistic sensitivity with technical precision, crafting emotionally resonant narratives.
-Her most recent feature, The Encampments, received a Special Mention Award at CPH:DOX and enjoyed successful theatrical runs in the U.S. and internationally.
-She is a 2025 Berlinale Talents participant, selected for the esteemed Edit Studio, and has contributed to several Emmy-nominated documentaries, including Turning Point (Netflix) and The Man Who Feeds Gaza’s Children (Business Insider).
+Her recent feature documentary The Encampments received a Special Mention Award at CPH:DOX and enjoyed successful theatrical runs in the U.S. and internationally.
+Her latest film, Graft Versus Hosts, will have its world premiere at the 2026 Berlinale and is part of the festival’s Shorts Competition.
+She is also a 2025 Berlinale Talents participant, selected for the Edit Studio.
+Mahdokht has contributed to multiple Emmy-nominated and Emmy-winning documentaries, including Turning Point (Netflix) and the Emmy-winning The Man Who Feeds Gaza’s Children (Business Insider).

 Selected Clients and Collaborators